MicrosoftDocs/sql-docs/docs/advanced-analytics/install/upgrade-r-and-python.md

 ### Step 3: Add any third-party packages

 You might have added other open-source or third-party packages to your package library.
 Since reversing the binding switches the location of the default package library, you must reinstall the packages to the library that R and Python are now using.
-For more information, see [Get R package information](../package-management/r-package-information.md).
+For more information, see [R package information](../package-management/r-package-information.md) and [installation](../package-management/install-additional-r-packages-on-sql-server.md), and [Python package information](../package-management/python-package-information.md) and [installation](../package-management/install-additional-python-packages-on-sql-server.md).

 ## SqlBindR.exe command syntax